winghojackyli/real-estate-react/README.md

 - **Rental Listings**: Authenticated users can perform CRUD (Create, Read, Update, Delete) operations on rental listings.
 - **User Profiles**: Users can view and update their profiles.

+### News Updates

+- **News API Integration**: The application fetches news updates from the [News API](https://newsdata.io) to provide users with the latest news articles related to real estate.

 ## Technologies Used

 - **MongoDB**: Database system used to store user data and rental listings.